moritzzimmer/terraform-aws-lambda/CONTRIBUTING.md

 Before starting any work, we recommend filing a GitHub issue in this repo.
 This is your chance to ask questions and get feedback from the maintainers and the community.
 If there is anything you're unsure about, just ask!

-## Update the examples
+## Update the examples and tests

 We also recommend updating the examples/creating new examples _before_ updating any code.
 This ensures the examples stay up to date and verify all the functionality in this module, including whatever new functionality you're adding in your contribution.

-Check out the [Makefile](https://github.com/moritzzimmer/terraform-aws-lambda/blob/master/Makefile) for instructions for testing all examples.
+Examples are used as test data for [terratest](https://terratest.gruntwork.io/) tests.
+Updating/writing new [tests](./test) and executing them in your own AWS account would be helpful.

-Furthermore we recommend to `terraform apply` all new or updated examples in your AWS account since some errors won't occur in the planning phase.
+At least you should run `terraform apply` for all new or updated examples since some errors won't occur in the planning phase.
+This may create resources which cost money.
+Run `terraform destroy` to destroy those resources.

 ## Update the code